 - The Flyknit technology is Nike’s response to runners who were looking for footwear that delivers a snug fit.

 - It’s a material that maximizes performance, and at the same time, lessens material waste.
 An average of 60% of waste is reduced as opposed to the typical cut and sew method.

 - A zipper in the heel allows for easy on and off maneuver.

-- The ribbed outsole offers traction on a variety of surfaces.
+- The ribbed pattern in the outsole offers enhanced traction on a variety of surfaces.